-Code Z. Other information.
-The partnership will report the following:
+Code AH.
+Other information.
+The partnership will report the following.

-1. Any information a publicly traded partnership needs to determine whether it meets the 90% qualifying income test of section 7704(c)(2).
+1. Any information a PTP needs to determine whether it meets the 90% qualifying income test of section 7704(c)(2).

-A partner is required to notify the partnership of its status as a publicly traded partnership.
+A partner is required to notify the partnership of its status as a PTP.

-2. Any information you need to complete a disclosure statement for reportable transactions in which the partnership participates.
-If the partnership participates in a transaction that must be disclosed on Form 8886, Reportable Transaction Disclosure Statement, both you and the partnership may be required to file Form 8886 for the transaction.
+- 2. Any information you need to complete a disclosure statement for reportable transactions in which the partnership participates.
+If the partnership participates in a transaction that must be disclosed on Form 8886.
+Reportable Transaction Disclosure Statement, both you and the partnership may be required to file Form 8886 for the transaction.
 The determination of whether you are required to disclose a transaction of the partnership is based on the category(s) under which the transaction qualifies for disclosure and is determined by you and the partnership.
 You may have to pay a penalty if you are required to file Form 8886 and do not do so.
-See the Instructions for Form 8886 for details.

-3. Interest and additional tax on compensation deferred under a section 409A nonqualified deferred compensation plan that doesn't meet the requirements of section 409A.
+See the Instructions for Form 8886 for details. - 3.
+Noncash charitable contributions.
+If the partnership made a noncash charitable contribution, your share of the partnership's adjusted basis in the property is limited to basis and is reported here. - 4.
+Interest and additional tax on compensation deferred under a section 409A nonqualified deferred compensation plan that doesn't meet the requirements of section 409A.
 See section 409A(a)(1)(B) to figure the interest and additional tax on this income.
-Report this interest and tax on line 62 of Form 1040.
-This income is included in the amount in box 4, Guaranteed Payments.
+Report this interest and tax on Schedule 4 (Form 1040), line 62.
+This income is included in the amount in box 4, Guaranteed payments. - 5.
+Inversion gain.

-4. Inversion gain.
 The partnership will provide a statement showing the amounts of each type of income or gain that is included in inversion gain.
 The partnership has included inversion gain in income elsewhere on Schedule K-1.
-Inversion gain is also reported under code Z because your taxable income and alternative minimum taxable income cannot be less than the inversion gain.
+Inversion gain is also reported under code AH because your taxable income and alternative minimum taxable income cannot be less than the inversion gain.
 Also, your inversion gain (a) isn't taken into account in figuring the net operating loss (NOL) for the tax year or the NOL that can be carried over to each tax year, (b) may limit your credits, and (c) is treated as income from sources within the United States for the foreign tax credit.
 See section 7874 for details.